numfocus/DISCOVER-Cookbook/README.md

                                     |

-Acknowledgements:
+#### Acknowledgements:

-We appreciate the effort and input of the many individuals who contributed to the creation of this guide.
+We sincerely appreciate the efforts and input of the many individuals who contributed to the creation of this guide.
+We also thank the numerous individuals and organizations whose work we have drawn from in order to compile this guide.
+Resources we consulted are collected at the end of each section under the heading &quot;Further Reading&quot;.

+- In particular, we thank:

+- The NumFOCUS DISC Committee members who compiled the initial skeleton of this guide: Jennifer Klay, Reshama Shaikh, and Gina Helfrich.

-- In particular, we thank: Jennifer Klay, Reshama Shaikh, Kasia Rachuta, Ashley Otero, Dave Clements, Sarah Supp, Raniere Silva, Tania Allard, Gina Helfrich, [more]
+- Participants in the 2017 DISC Unconference who expanded and elaborated upon the initial skeleton: Kasia Rachuta, Ashley Otero, Dave Clements, Sarah Supp, Raniere Silva, and Tania Allard.

 ### TABLE OF CONTENTS